The place where one draws breath and calls one's home; 'tis whence one begins;

 This series of images is not a strict document; rather then depict a place that is defined by explicit morphological characteristics, though it remains conceptually and geographically boundless.

 was a Swedish mathematician who gave his name to the famous fractal known as the Koch snowflake,one of the earliest fractal curves to be described.
 Koch’s snowflake is a quintessential example of a fractal curve,a curve of infinite length in a bounded region of the plane.
+A finite area contained in an infinite perimeter.

 copyright all images michalis poulas